yoggiakjy/hackiethon25-stacktrack/README.md

    delete node_modules, run npm install and npm run dev again

 4. **Develop your widget**
-   - Follow the [[Widget Development Guide](Widget-Development.md)](Widget-Development.md) for best practices.
+   - Follow the [[Example Widget Development Guide](Widget-Development.md)](Widget-Development.md) for best practices.
    - Ensure your widget meets the competition criteria.
 5. **Submit your widget**
-   - Submit your widget as a jsx (and any additional css or jsx files) to the devpost:
+   - Submit your widget as a jsx (and any additional css, jsx or image files) to the devpost:
    - Follow the [[Submission Guidelines](Submission-Guidelines.md)](Submission-Guidelines.md).

 ---